Keith Braxton: Professional career

 Braxton played for WoCo Showtime, a team featuring mainly Wofford alumni, in The Basketball Tournament 2021.
 On July 29, 2021, Braxton signed with Maccabi Ma'ale Adumim of the Israeli Liga Leumit.

 On July 8, 2022, Braxton signed with Belgian team Belfius Mons-Hainaut of the BNXT League.

+In August, 2024, he signed a contract with the VfL AstroStars Bochum of the German second tier league ProA.
+He helped the team play the best season of the club's history and was voted ProA Player of the year of the 2024/25 season.

+In June, 2025, he signed with Science City Jena, the ProA finalist of the previous season which promoted to the Basketball Bundesliga.